 Technology continues to transform the workplace and management wants administrative professionals who have either mastered specific technologies, or have demonstrated the ability to do so with similar tools.

 If the job description mentions technologies you’ve worked with, you, too, should mention them by name, whether it's Microsoft Office or any other specific productivity, social media, enterprise resource planning (ERP) or customer relationship management (CRM) software.
 Consider including a special section listing all of the applications you have worked with in the past, with which you’ve achieved proficiency or mastery.

 Gone are the days when you went to Kinko’s and had 100 copies of the same resume printed on expensive paper.
 Sending the same version of your resume to every employer won’t cut it today.
 Sure, many of the essentials will not change for each job ad.
 But you should still customize each resume to highlight the specific skills and experience the company is looking for.

 For one prospective employer, you might emphasize your certifications, strong presentation skills and PowerPoint expertise.
 For another you may want to play up your self-directed nature and your proven ability to work effectively with minimal supervision.

 6. Ensure your resume is free of errors

 Accuracy is a key job skill for administrative professionals.
-If you turn in a resume with typos, formatting issues or grammatical errors, you’re sending a red flag to potential employers.
+If you turn in an administrative resume with mistakes, you’re sending a red flag to potential employers.